Bingwen-Hu/hackaway/memos/system/linux.md

 ### Program

-    environments:
+    extern char etext, edata, end; // in C

-    extern char etext, edata, end; // in C etext   the boundary address of text-segment
+    Note that the uninit-data-segment is allocated space in run time! etext       the boundary address of text-segment
     edata       the boundary address of init-data-segment
     end         the boundary address of uninit-data-segment, so as the beginning address of heap

     extern char **environ; // in C
     environ     contains environment variable in the format home=/home/mory every key=value pair is a string (end with NULL) relative functions:
     getenv, putenv, setenv, unsetenv /* not standard */ clearenv